-Social Action coordinates the Nigerian Citizens Budget Hub, which a platform for budget democracy and citizens participation in analysis public budgets and monitoring of expenditures of the federal, state and local governments.
+Social Action coordinates the Nigerian Citizens Budget Hub, which is a platform for budget advocacy and citizens participation in analysis public budgets and monitoring of expenditures of the federal, state and local governments.
 Our aim is to promote citizens participation in the anti-corruption efforts at the national and sub-national levels through training, public advocacy and the creation of a network of Community Budget Advocates Committees in Nigeria.
 Our projects are built on the experiences of Social Action from coordinating the citizens’ platforms since 2007.

 WHAT WE DO

 Through our work on public budgets, we contribute to amplifying the voices of citizens and the marginalised majority of Nigerians that yearn for a platform to air their opinion about pressing topical issues on the economy, politics and state building.